 As these voice actors are treated as big-time celebrities in Japan, these collaborations contributed greatly to their popularity.

 It was the high level of fan interaction and collusion with the real world that made the phenomenon so popular in Japan, and the rest of the world was next.
-Western fans of Japanese culture that had little exposure to Vtubers are now set to be targeted by Hololive English, with five new Vtubers speaking the same language as you and I.
+Western fans of Japanese culture that had little exposure to Vtubers were now set to be targeted by Hololive English, with five new Vtubers initially introduced in September 2020, speaking the same language as you and I.

 It is worth mentioning the hardcore and often volatile nature of Vtuber fans – this is the internet, after all.
 Lily Ki (LilyPichu) had attempted to use an anime avatar on her off-cam days, yet this received a different response.

 Despite being colleagues with Pokimane at the OfflineTV house and producing her own hand-drawn avatars, LilyPichu received severe backlash from the community — forcing the streamer to distance herself from the Vtuber title (at first).